 Wild lands are disappearing fast.
 Keeping wild territories wherever possible , in primary forests, steppes and untouched waters is essential to biodiversity and human survival.
 Thoughtful and gentle harvesting of the wild following ancestral hunting and gathering practices will help preserve wilderness around the world while adding a delicious contribution to our food requirements.
 It’s time to incentivize “rewilding”.

 LET’S BRING PEOPLE TO THE LAND, AND LAND TO THE PEOPLE

 Polyculture farms are complex interwoven production cycles that need a higher “eyes to acre ratio” than industrial farms.
 Let’s bring more people to the land.

 Working with the land has a curative power – for the land and for the people.
-Many civilizatory pathologies are connected to the alienation of people from the land and animals, the disconnection of the “community of life”.
-Work sabbaticals, woofing, internships and agriculture trainings will become elements of the future agricultural workforce that truly has the potential to feed the world.
+Many civilised pathologies are connected to the alienation of people from the land and animals, the disconnection from the “community of life”.
+Work sabbaticals, volunteering, internships and agriculture trainings will become elements of the future agricultural workforce that truly has the potential to feed the world.

 We are intricately connected to the rest of life.
 Darwin showed us that we are the (interim) result of 4 billion years of evolution.
 An intricate web of life that has unfolded over billions of years, interwoven and intimately connected through millions of biochemical transactions, many of which we have not yet come to understand.
 This community of life and our special role as stewards and custodians in it can become the base for a new spirituality.

 The idea of life as a holistic structure with humans representing a special kind of mental ability – consciousness and abstract conceptual thinking about the past and the future – endows a responsibility upon us.
 The responsibility of knowing.
 It can become the foundation of a new collective spirituality and awareness.
 The end of “them” and the beginning of “us”.